Active Stealth: Reception

 The film received poor reviews.
 Radio Times scored it 1/5.
-TV Guide scored it 2/5, finding it predictable though praising the action scenes and aerial photography.
-Apollo Guide rated it 25/100, criticising the slow pace and lack of plot, though noting that the makers at least had the decency to let it go straight to video.
+TV Guide scored it 2/5, finding it predictable but praising the action scenes and aerial photography.
+Apollo Guide rated it 25/100, criticising the slow pace and lack of plot, though noting that the makers had the decency to release it straight to video.
 Prisma also rated it 2/5.